tebrevik/tibber_price_grabber/README.md

 tibber_price_grabber is a small project that pulls prices from the Tibber API and display the prices to the terminal either as:
 * a list
 * a prioritizeed list of hours where the electricity is cheapest
-* Future: cloudevents to Nats Jetstream for usage by other applications.
+* CloudEvents to Nats for usage by other applications.
+* FUTURE: Nats Jetstream

 ## Usage